sustrik/crypto-for-kids/timestamps.md

 **Explain how real-world events can be used as timestamps.**

+In 2017, a glass jar coated in cement was discovered when repairing a quay wall in Lausanne.
+It contained a note signed by "Swiss cement workers" and a copy of one issue of Le Réveil, an anarchist newspaper published on July 7th 1900.

+Such time capsules are found once in a while and very often they happen to contain newspapers.
+While the builders of the capsule probably wanted to give the recepient the idea what was happening at the time, the newspapers act as a way to date the time capsule.

-When Satoshi Nakamoto developed Bitcoin he has put following text to the first block:
+Similarly, when Satoshi Nakamoto developed Bitcoin he has put following text to the first block:

 "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks"